brainglobe/cellfinder/.github/PULL_REQUEST_TEMPLATE.md

 Please reference any existing issues/PRs that relate to this PR.

 ## How has this PR been tested?
-Please explain how any new code has been tested, and how you have ensured that no existing functionality has changed?
+Please explain how any new code has been tested, and how you have ensured that no existing functionality has changed.

 ## Is this a breaking change?
 If this PR breaks any existing functionality, please explain how and why.